Lee20171010/symbol-window/SPEC.md

         -   As soon as the first task (usually LSP) completes, **immediately** render its results in the Webview.
         -   Do **not** wait for the second task.
     -   **Second Response (Usually Deep Search):**
-        -   When the second task completes, perform **Deduplication**:
+        -   When the second task completes, perform **Hybrid Merge**:
-            -   Compare new items against the already displayed items.
+            -   Compare new items against the already displayed items (matching by File Path and Range).
-            -   **Criteria:** If `File Path` AND `Range` overlap, consider it a duplicate and discard the Deep Search result (preferring the LSP result).
+            -   **Merge Logic:**
+                -   **LSP + Deep Search:** If an item exists from LSP and a matching Deep Search result arrives, **update the Range** to use the Deep Search's precise location (often more accurate than LSP's block range), but keep the LSP's semantic definition info.
+                -   **Deep Search + LSP:** If an item exists from Deep Search and a matching LSP result arrives, **upgrade the item** with LSP's definition info (`targetUri`, `targetRange`) and remove the "Deep Search" visual marker.
-        -   **Append:** Add the non-duplicate items to the list.
+        -   **Append:** Add any completely new items to the list.
-        -   **Visual Distinction:** Optionally mark Deep Search results (e.g., different icon color) to indicate they are text-based matches.
+        -   **Visual Distinction:** Mark pure Deep Search results (e.g., different icon color) to indicate they are text-based matches.
     -   **Completion:** Once both tasks are done (or failed), hide the progress bar.

 3.  **Deep Search Logic:**
     -   **Pre-check:**
         -   Check if the **Symbol Database** is available.
 If not, skip Deep Search.
-        -   Check if the **Symbol Name** exists in the database.
-If not, skip Deep Search (avoid useless global text search).
     -   **Incoming Calls (Callers):**
         1.  **Ripgrep:** Search workspace for `Symbol Name`.
         2.  **Map:** For each match `(File, Line)`, query DB to find the "Enclosing Symbol" (the function containing that line).